 We Want Closer Commutes for 10,000 Drivers in BC

 Within a year, the rollout of shorter commutes could start happening for over 10,000 people in the Vancouver and Victoria metro areas.
 Don't let hesitant leadership delay this.

-There is a plan afoot that within a year thousands of people could be offered closer commutes through switching work places with someone doing the same job.
-Sign this petition to insist that the BC Government expedites implementation of the proven "Closer Commutes" strategy as part of a larger commute & congestion reduction strategy.
+There is a plan afoot that within a year thousands of people could be offered closer commutes through an innovative employee commute trip reduction (CTR) initiative.
+Sign this petition to insist that the BC Government expedites implementation of a mandatory employee commute trip reduction initiative.

 There's almost no cost to roll this out, with huge benefits to commuters, their families, employers, the economy and the environment.
-We can eliminate over 5% of all commuting miles traveled across Metro Vancouver and Greater Victoria – relieving congestion for everyone.
+We can eliminate over 5% of all commuting miles traveled across Metro Vancouver and Greater Victoria – relieving congestion for everyone and reducing carbon emission significantly.
 Tell the Premier and other politicians you support this happening right away!

 Sitting in traffic gridlock for hours each week?
 Want a closer commute?
 Same job, same pay, same seniority – but at a much closer worksite?
-Closer commutes can be offered to teachers, bank employees, nurses and other health care professionals, firefighters, retail chain store associates, chain restaurant staff, laundry workers, police, IT techs, etc. – anyone working for a multi-worksite employer and who wants to switch to a location closer to home.
-Under the plan, all large employers will be required to take steps to shorten and/or green their employees' commutes.
+Closer, greener, less expensive, more active commutes can be offered to teachers, bank employees, nurses and other health care professionals, firefighters, retail chain store associates, chain restaurant staff, laundry workers, police, IT techs, etc. – anyone working for a medium or large employer.
+Under the initiative, all medium and large employers will be required to take steps to shorten and/or green their employees' commutes.

-Consider the potential in the education sector alone: according to Statistics Canada, there are over 17,000 teaching professionals in the Lower Mainland who currently have lengthy commutes who could swap locations with a peer so each has a closer commute.
+Consider the potential of one CTR tactic in the education sector alone: according to Statistics Canada, there are over 17,000 teaching professionals in the Lower Mainland who currently have lengthy commutes who could swap locations with a peer so each has a closer commute.
 The BC Teachers' Federation (president Teri Mooring) and its union locals have endorsed a plan for "green lateral exchange/transfers between districts."
-A proposed pilot project with School Districts 61, 62 & 63 this summer is awaiting Education Minister Rob Fleming's endorsement.
-This petition is addressed to him too.
+A pilot project with School Districts 61, 62 & 63 was endorsed by Education Minister Rob Fleming.
+But the districts won't act until the Government makes this mandatory and gives the districts authority to act.